azizsaya/confluent_developerday/README.md

 # Real Time Fraud Detection With Confluent Cloud's Kafka and Flink
-This project will enable you to provision and test **real time** fraud detection using Connectors, Kafka event streams & real time Flink processing all easily orchestrated on Confluent Cloud.
+This project will enable the provisioning and testing of real-time fraud detection pipelines, leveraging Connectors for data ingestion, Kafka event streams for scalable messaging, and Flink for low-latency stream processing—governed by Schema Registry for consistent data contracts—all fully orchestrated and managed within Confluent Cloud

-Fraud detection is crucial for protecting the financial assets of individuals and organizations in an increasingly digital world, leveraging analytical technologies to identify and prevent unethical activities and costly consequences.
-As digital transactions become more common, the complexity of fraud schemes also increases, requiring sophisticated detection methods.
-Modern methods like integrating advanced analytical and artificial intelligence algorithms help in identifying complex fraudulent patterns within vast datasets.
+Fraud detection is a critical safeguard for protecting the financial assets of both individuals and organizations in today’s digital-first world.
+As online transactions surge, fraud schemes are becoming increasingly complex, demanding smarter and more adaptive defenses.
+By harnessing advanced analytics and artificial intelligence, modern detection systems can uncover hidden patterns in massive datasets—spotting sophisticated fraud attempts before they cause significant damage.

-This project demonstrates how Financial institutions can capture fraudulent transactions in real-time from OLTP databases,POS Terminals and Payment gateways by leveraging stream processing and connectors.
-Through stream processing with Flink, transactions are joined, filtered, aggregated and analyzed in real time, offering a robust solution for modern fraud detection.
+This project demonstrates how financial institutions can detect fraudulent transactions in real time by streaming data directly from OLTP databases, POS terminals, and payment gateways through Kafka Connectors.
+Using Flink-based stream processing, transactions are continuously joined, filtered, aggregated, and analyzed with low latency—delivering a scalable and resilient foundation for modern fraud detection.

 ## Project Diagram
 ![architecture_diagram.png](img/architecture.png)